 As a VIP, you’ll have the following:

-- Reserved seating in the VIP section up front during the convention and workshops (workshops optional).
+- Reserved seating in the VIP section up front during the convention and workshops (workshops are an additional fee).

 - You’ll receive a special FACE VIP collector’s pin.

 - You’ll be invited to the special VIP cocktail reception in the Al Capone Suite with Publisher Eric Rhoads and Editor Peter Trippi to rub elbows with your favorite faculty members.

 - You’ll dine with Eric Rhoads and an intimate group of faculty members on one of three nights.